mncinnovation/mnc-moreappsdk-ios/README.md

 self.view.addSubview(body)
 ```

-## Instalation
+## Installation

-For instalation is recomended using Cocoapods.
+For installation is recomended using Cocoapods.

 #### CocoaPods